zio/zio-quill/README.md

 ## Compile-time quotations ##

 Quotations are both compile-time and runtime values.
-Quill uses a type refinement to store the quotation's AST as an annotation available at compile-time and the `q.ast` method exposes the ast as runtime value.
+Quill uses a type refinement to store the quotation's AST as an annotation available at compile-time and the `q.ast` method exposes the AST as runtime value.

 It is important to avoid giving explicit types to quotations when possible.
 For instance, this quotation can't be read at compile-time as the type refinement is lost: